 I have found the weighted blades that come with the mCPx's also seem to be the best all round performers for most types of flying (brushed or brushless).
 This is pretty common with most flybarless systems - the overall cyclic performance/stabitly improves with some added blade mass, but that is subjective to how you like your cyclic feel - I need all the stability I can get!

-Two Versions of the Blade mCP X 2
+Blade mCP X 2 Specifications

-Blade mCP X 2 Specifications:
+Blade mCP X BL Specifications

-I have really enjoyed my Blade mCP X over the past two years now and as I said, if I was in the market for another or my first mCPx, the brushless version is by far the only one I would consider.
+I have really enjoyed my Blade mCP X over the past three years now and as I said, if I was in the market for another or my first mCPx, the brushless version is by far the only one I would consider.
 I actually don't plan on purchasing the BL version for the simple reason I already have done a brushless conversion on mine (even though it's not as good) and I just don't need another mCPx, but I was sure glad I got the opportunity to borrow & fly a buddies BL version to see what it was all about and experience how much better it was (thanks Wayne).

 Having the Blade Nano, mCPx, and 130X now, I see the mCPX's as the all round/all purpose CP micro.
 I quite honestly find I enjoy the Blade Nano indoors better and the Blade 130X outdoors WAY better and really don't fly my mCPX much anymore (another reason I don't plan on purchasing the BL).
 That said, if I only could pick one out of the three to practice CP flying skills both indoors and out, the mCP X's are hard to beat in that respect - especially the BL version.